You can’t put your finger on it.

 Allowing yourself to be vulnerable helps the other person to trust you, precisely because you are putting yourself at emotional, psychological, or physical risk.
 Other people tend to react by being more open and vulnerable themselves.
 The fact that both of you are letting down your guard helps to lay the groundwork for a faster, closer personal connection.
 When you both make yourselves vulnerable from the outset and are candid in revealing who you are and how you think and feel, you create an environment that fosters the kind of openness that can lead to an instant connection — a click.

 Vulnerability is also the element of clicking you have the most control over and can therefore use to improve how often and how deeply you connect with others.

-There’s a heirarchy of vulnerability in the types of communication we have, each one being more open and more likely to lead to a solid connection:
+There’s a hierarchy of vulnerability in the types of communication we have, each one being more open and more likely to lead to a solid connection:

 The authors spell it out clearly: “We can help to create magical connections simply by elevating the language we use from the phatic to the peak level.”

 Arthur Aron studies what makes people connect quickly and deeply and has found it’s the emotional, personal form of information exchange that promotes feelings of understanding.